 Arkansas: A room on Lake Ouachita

 This lovely one-bedroom lakefront home is about an hour from Little Rock.
-You’ll get a bedroom with bath that has its own entrance separate from the rest of the home.
+You’ll get a bedroom with a bath that has its own entrance separate from the rest of the home.
 It has a small deck and comes with a microwave and refrigerator.
 This Airbnb rental is ideal for those who love the outdoors, as you can enjoy swimming, access to kayaks, more than 25 miles of walking trails, and nine golf courses.
 For even more adventure, head to nearby Hot Springs National Park.
-Don’t miss these gorgeous National Park photos.

 California: A Hobbit house in Los Angeles

 The Golden State offers many amazing Airbnb rentals, including this uber-cool “Hobbit”-style house near trendy Venice Beach and Los Angeles International Airport.
 Newly built, this unique wooden home comes with a garden and sun deck, though you will share an outdoor bathroom and shower with nearby rentals.
 The house is close to bike paths (with an easy bike to the beach), restaurants, and a free shuttle to Venice Beach.